DecisionsDev/sample-blockchain-vehicle-lifecycle/vehicle-lifecycle-cli/README.md

       o String ruleset_version
       o String archive <== the archive binary encoded in base64 o String managedXomURI <== the URI of the XOM library used by the decision service (typically 'reslib://vehicle_lifecycle_ds_1.0/1.0')
-    - a dedicated Smart Contract receive this transaction and
+    - a dedicated Smart Contract receives this transaction and:
-        - store the current version information in an asset com.ibm.rules.RuleAppCurrentVersion
+        - stores the current version information in an asset com.ibm.rules.RuleAppCurrentVersion
-        - store the RuleApp itself in an asset com.ibm.rules.RuleApp
+        - stores the RuleApp itself in an asset com.ibm.rules.RuleApp
-        - send the archive to the Ruleapp Deployer service that will deploy it to the RES
+        - sends the archive to the Ruleapp Deployer service that will deploy it to the RES
     - The Smart Contracts that need to invoke a decision service need to read the current version information from the RuleAppCurrentVersion asset
-    - If the deployment transaction is rolled back, the RuleAppCurrentVersion information is rolled-back too and the Smart Contract still uses the previous version.
+    - If the deployment transaction is rolled-back, the RuleAppCurrentVersion information is rolled-back too and the Smart Contract still uses the previous version.
 The new version has been pushed to the RES but will not been used.

 # demo scenario: submitting suspicious transactions

 Three suspicious transactions have been implemented in this client application.
-Refer to the 'makeSuspiciousTransfer' functions in vehicle-lifecycle.js.
+Refer to the 'makeSuspiciousTransfer' functions in 'vehicle-lifecycle.js'.

 You submit a suspicious transaction with:
 'npm run makeSuspiciousTransfer1'